SpartanNash (NASDAQ:SPTN) Announces Quarterly Earnings Results

-SpartanNash (NASDAQ:SPTN) posted its earnings results on Tuesday.
-The company reported $0.56 EPS for the quarter, hitting the consensus estimate of $0.56, Fidelity Earnings reports.
-SpartanNash had a net margin of 0.81% and a return on equity of 12.73%.
-The firm had revenue of $2.66 billion during the quarter, compared to analysts’ expectations of $2.73 billion.
-During the same quarter in the prior year, the firm earned $0.67 EPS.
-SpartanNash’s quarterly revenue was down 7.0% on a year-over-year basis.
+SpartanNash (NASDAQ:SPTN) issued its quarterly earnings data on Tuesday.
+The company reported $0.56 EPS for the quarter, meeting the consensus estimate of $0.56, Fidelity Earnings reports.
+SpartanNash had a return on equity of 12.73% and a net margin of 0.81%.
+The firm had revenue of $2.66 billion during the quarter, compared to analyst estimates of $2.73 billion.
+During the same quarter in the prior year, the business posted $0.67 EPS.
+The business’s revenue for the quarter was down 7.0% compared to the same quarter last year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 15th will be issued a dividend of $0.20 per share.
-This represents a $0.80 dividend on an annualized basis and a yield of 3.82%.
-The ex-dividend date of this dividend is Monday, June 14th.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Tuesday, June 15th will be issued a $0.20 dividend.
+The ex-dividend date is Monday, June 14th.
+This represents a $0.80 dividend on an annualized basis and a yield of 3.97%.
 SpartanNash’s payout ratio is 31.62%.

 SpartanNash Company distributes and retails grocery products.
 It operates in three segments: Food Distribution, Military, and Retail.
 The Food Distribution segment offers approximately 68,000 stock-keeping units, such as dry groceries, produce, dairy products, meat, delicatessen items, bakery goods, frozen food, seafood, floral products, general merchandise, beverages, tobacco products, health and beauty care, and pharmacy products to independent retailers, national retailers, food service distributors, e-commerce providers, and corporate owned retail stores.